 - Wheelbarrow Races

-- Flower pot and watering can painting (do this at beginning of the party, so the items can dry in time for the planting to take place).
+- Flower pot and watering can paint (do this at the beginning of the party, so the items can dry in time for the planting to take place).

 - Watering can relay races (race to fill a big bucket with a watering can.)
 Be prepared for kids to get wet from spills, have towels on hand and ask parents to bring a change of clothes, which is a good idea anyway since they will get dirty planting.

 Food and Drink

 What could be better to serve at an outdoor party than outdoor food?
 The planting party provides a great opportunity to break out the grill and serve barbecue foods such as burgers, hot dogs, and kebabs.
 Another option is to have a picnic and serve tea sandwiches.
 Snack foods like chips and pretzels are easy to serve outdoors.
 Incorporate the party theme by serving them from large flower pots, along with beverages poured from watering cans.